frees-io/freestyle/docs/src/main/tut/docs/fetch/README.md

   } yield x
 ```

-For running it, we need to create an implicit interpreter for our `Interact` algebra:
+To run this, we need to create an implicit interpreter for our `Interact` algebra:

 ```tut:book
 import cats.Monad